emmercm/igir/README.md

 - Consistently archive ROMs
 - Know what ROMs are missing

-`igir` helps solve all of these!
+`igir` helps solve all of these problems!

 ## How does `igir` work?

-`igir` needs two inputs:
+`igir` needs two sets of files:

+1. ROMs
+2. DAT catalogs ([see below](#what-are-dat-catalogs) for where to download)

-1. One or more folders with **ROMs**, including ones in archives (.001, .7z, .bz2, .gz, .rar, .tar, .xz, .z, .z01, .zip, .zipx, and more!)
+Many different archive types are supported: .001, .7z, .bz2, .gz, .rar, .tar, .xz, .z, .z01, .zip, .zipx, and more!
-2. A folder with ROM **DAT catalogs** (see [below](#what-are-dat-catalogs) for more information)

-And then it will execute one or more specified commands:
+`igir` then needs one or more commands:

 - `copy`: copy ROMs from input directories to an output directory
-- `move`: copy ROMs from input directories to an output directory
+- `move`: move ROMs from input directories to an output directory
 - `zip`: create zip archives of output ROMs
 - `test`: test all written ROMs for accuracy
 - `clean`: recycle all unknown files in an output directory
-- `report`: generate a report on ROMs in an input directory
+- `report`: generate a report on ROMs found and processed

 ## How do I run `igir`?